 2. Add items to your shopping cart early

-Sales can a great time to consider buying big-ticket items you were going to buy anyway, such as electronics, tech and home appliances, plus these often come with the biggest discounts.
-This is a chance to save significantly on things you might have planned to buy anyway.
-Some of the larger retail stores offer best-price guarantees, so shop around to see if you can find a cheaper price elsewhere.
-If the retailer matches it they’ll be happy to make the sale and you’ll save even more.
+Sales can a great time to consider buying big-ticket items you’ve had your eye on, such as electronics, tech and home appliances.
+Plus these often come with the biggest discounts.
+Some of the larger retail stores offer best-price guarantees, so shop around before tapping your card.
+If you find a cheaper price elsewhere, ask the store to match it—it’s an easy way to save even more.

 Before you buy, check the retailer’s return policy for items on sale.
 Some stores have different return rules for sale items, and it’s helpful to know if you can get a refund or exchange.
-Pay attention to the condition the product has to be in and any exclusions, such as opened bedding.
+Pay attention to the condition the product has to be in qualify for a return and any exclusions that may apply.

 - Avoid unfamiliar websites: only go to reputable websites starting with https:// that have a padlock icon.